 Moreover, Congress did include language that limited Section 603's reach to certain types of "items and services."
 In Section 1395l(t)(21)(A), Congress defined the "items and services" to which Section 603 is applicable to not included items and services furnished by a dedicated emergency department.
 If Congress wanted to limit OPPS payment to a subset of services furnished by an excepted off-campus outpatient department, it could have easily done so in the definition of "applicable items and services."
-Just as Congress excluded emergency department services from Section 603's reach, it could have also defined "applicable items and services" to not include services that were of the type furnished by an excepted off-campus department prior to the date of enactment of Section 603.1
+Just as Congress excluded emergency department services from Section 603's reach, it could have also defined "applicable items and services that were of the type furnished by an excepted off-campus department of Section 603.

-1 Congress originally considered limiting the "items and services" exception to a select group of codes representing a subset of verifiable emergency services (CPT Codes 99281-99285) but rejected that approach in favor of exempting all services provided by qualified emergency departments.
+&lt;sup>1 Congress originally considered limiting the "items and services" exception to a select group of codes representing a subset of verifiable emergency services (CPT Codes 99281-99285) but rejected that approach in favor of exempting all services provided by qualified emergency departments.
 See Bipartisan Budget Act of 2015, Discussion Draft, available at https://docs.house.gov/billsthisweek/20151026/BILLS-114hr-PIH-BUDGET.pdf at 36.
 This decision shows that Congress was fully aware of the possibility of making exemptions based on a category of services rather based on the status of the facility as an outpatient department of a provider.
 But, significantly,